pypa/cibuildwheel/docs/options.md

 Windows arm64 platform support is experimental.

-For an experimental WebAssembly build with `--platform pyodide`, `cp312-pyodide_wasm32` is the only platform identifier.
+For an experimental WebAssembly build with `--platform pyodide`, `cp312-pyodide_wasm32` is the only platform identifier, corresponding to [Pyodide version `0.26.4`](https://github.com/pyodide/pyodide/releases/tag/0.26.4).

 See the [cibuildwheel 1 documentation](https://cibuildwheel.pypa.io/en/1.x/) for past end-of-life versions of Python, and PyPy2.7.